INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Results

 \section{Results}

-Table \ref{Models_performance_1} presents the performance of the models on the smallest network considered.
-The results demonstrate that GIN-RNN models (including GIN-LSTM and GIN-GRU) perform similarly to dynamic non-GNN models (such as Feat.(+PR)-GRU, Feat.(+PR)-LSTM, Feat.-LSTM, and Feat.-GRU) in terms of AUC for both seen and unseen nodes, with GIN-GRU being the best-performing model for seen nodes.
+Table \ref{Models_performance} displays the values of the performance metrics.
+The results for City 1 demonstrate that GIN-RNN models perform similarly to dynamic non-GNN models in terms of AUC for both seen and unseen nodes, with GIN-GRU being the best performing model for seen nodes.
 The AUPRC values for seen nodes are also comparable across these model types, with GAT-LSTM achieving the highest value.
 Notably, the Static GIN model delivers exceptional performance in terms of AUC on unseen nodes.
 Nevertheless, the highest AUPRC values for unseen nodes are obtained by the GIN-LSTM and GIN-GRU models.
-The GIN-RNN models obtain comparable time performance with baseline models, while the GAT-RNN models take the longest time to be trained due to an expensive attention calculation.
-The same goes for the \ce{CO2} emissions produced by the models: the GAT-RNN models produce the highest amount of $CO_2$ emissions due to an expensive attention computation.
+The GIN-RNN models achieve comparable time performance to the baseline models, while the GAT-RNN models have the longest training time and produce the highest amount of $CO_2$ emissions due to an expensive attention computation.

-Next, Table \ref{Models_performance_2} displays performance metrics values for the models applied on the bigger network of City 2.
-Similarly to the results for City 1, the GNN-RNN models obtain similar results to the dynamic non-GNN models according to the AUC metric calculated on seen nodes.
-However, according to the AUC metric on unseen nodes, the best performance is shown by the static GIN model followed by the GIN-GRU model.
-The GIN-GRU/LSTM models show the best performance according to the AUPRC metric on both seen and unseen nodes, with the GAT-GRU/LSTM models also achieving high values on unseen nodes.
-The dominance of GIN-RNN models on unseen nodes according to the AUPRC metric is strong with an AUPRC uplift of around 0.12 from the best performing dynamic non-GNN model.
-Overall, the GIN-GRU model delivers the best performance based on a majority of the metrics.
-When it comes to the time and energy performance, the models for City 2 display the same pattern as for City 1: complex GAT-RNN models take the longest time to train and produce the maximal amount of carbon emissions.
+For the larger network of City 2, the GNN-RNN models obtain similar AUC results as the dynamic non-GNN models on seen nodes.
+However, the best AUC values on unseen nodes are obtained by the static GIN model, followed by the GIN-GRU model.
+The GIN-RNN models show the best AUPRC performance on both seen and unseen nodes, with a strong dominance on unseen nodes and an AUPRC uplift of about 0.12 from the best performing dynamic non-GNN model.
+Overall, the GIN-GRU model provides the best performance based on most of the metrics.
+In terms of time and energy performance, the pattern is the same as for City 1: complex GAT-RNN models take the longest time to train and produce maximum carbon emissions.